Bhanditz/eol-users-cookbook/README.md

 - FreeBSD

 A data bag populated with user objects must exist.
-The default data bag in this recipe is `eol-users-wrapper`.
+The default data bag in this recipe is `eol-users`.
 See USAGE.

 Usage